cdmdotnet/Manatee.Trello/docs/_docs/3-api/IOrganizationMembership.md

 ---
 title: IOrganizationMembership
 category: API
-order: 86
+order: 142
 ---

-# IOrganizationMembership

-Associates a [Member](IOrganizationMembership#imember-member--get-) to an [Organization](Organization#organization) and indicates any permissions the member has in the organization.
+Associates a [Member](../IOrganizationMembership#imember-member--get-) to an [Organization](../Organization#organization) and indicates any permissions the member has in the organization.

 **Assembly:** Manatee.Trello.dll